matter-labs/zksync-lite-docs/docs/dev/contracts/README.md

 Simplicity or Libra's Move, favored safety and formal verifiability of the code over expressiveness.

-Zinc is created to fill the gap between these two worlds by providing a simple, reliable smart contract language that is optimized for ZKP circuits and easy for developers to learn.
+Zinc is created to fill the gap between these two worlds by providing a simple, reliable smart contract language that is optimized for ZKP circuits and is easy for developers to learn.

-The framework includes a simple, Turing complete, safety-focused, general purpose language designed specifically for developing smart contracts and zero-knowledge proof circuits with a flat learning curve.
+The framework includes a simple, Turing complete, safety-focused, general-purpose language designed specifically for developing smart contracts and zero-knowledge proof circuits with a flat learning curve.
 The syntax and semantics closely follow that of [Rust](https://www.rust-lang.org/).